Summer interns enjoy a surprise question-and-answer session with former

 - Responding to constituent requests

 - Running errands and other miscellaneous tasks, as required

 Required Skills: In the busy atmosphere of a Congressional office, it is important that interns conduct themselves in a mature, professional manner; are well-organized and able to take initiative, follow instructions, perform well under pressure; and work well as part of a team.
 Skills required include:

 - Good typing ability

 - Ability to complete tasks efficiently and thoroughly

 School credit: Congresswoman Pelosi supports students requesting credit for their internship through their school or university.
 Please keep in mind that the summer internships are the most popular time to intern and there is a limit to the number of interns that may work in the office at any given time.

-Paid Internship: Last year, House Democrats took an historic step forward to ensure that our Congressional community reflects the diverse perspectives, voices and experiences of the American people it is our profound honor to serve by creating the House Paid Internship Fund.
+Paid Internship: In 2018, House Democrats took an historic step forward to ensure that our Congressional community reflects the diverse perspectives, voices and experiences of the American people it is our profound honor to serve by creating the House Paid Internship Fund.
 The Congress and the country are greatly strengthened when opportunities are extended to all, no matter their zip code, socioeconomic status or background, and when our halls are open to young people who embody the beautiful diversity of America.